Welcome to Reality Shift Counselling and Psychotherapy, Bethnal Green E2

 Carl Rogers, the founder of person-centred therapy.

-With 20 years’ experience, I know that counselling and psychotherapy do create real and sustainable change.
+With 20 years’ experience, I know that seeing a counsellor can create real and sustainable change.

 “Counselling with Stephen gently challenged my thoughts and preconceptions …It helped me greatly and led me to changes that I otherwise would not have had the energy or courage to make.”